zhang6217/DataMiningChicagoRideshareAnalysis/README.md

   * R studio

-## Method included in our analysis
+## Methods included in our analysis
 1. PCA
 2. Clustering: